Aerial view of casuarina trees at Half Moon Bay Lagoon in the Turks and Caicos

 One of the most impressive examples of casuarina growth was Half Moon Bay and Donna Cut between Little Water Cay and Water Cay.
 Almost the entirety of Half Moon Bay did not exist in 1960, when Hurricane Donna completely washed away and eroded a wide channel between the two islands.
 This channel, Donna Cut, began to fill in, and completely closed off around 1994.

-Aerial images taken over in the later 60s, 70s, and 80s show little vegetation reclamation of the accreted dune, until the 90s, when casuarinas became established.
-Over the next three decades, the trees quickly expanded to the extent of saturating about 55 acres (22 hectares) of the bay.
-Today, most of the casuarinas have been removed as part of an invasive species removal project to support the regrowth of important iguana food source plants.
+Aerial images taken in the later 60s, 70s, and 80s show little vegetation reclamation of the accreted dune until the 90s, when casuarinas became established.
+Over the next three decades, the trees quickly expanded to the scale of saturating about 55 acres (22 hectares) of the bay.
+Today, most of the casuarinas have been removed as part of an invasive species removal project to support the regrowth of important Turks and Caicos rock iguana food source plants.

 Two similar situations are an artificial island created from the material dredged from the Bellefield Landing channel near North Caicos, and the artificial Star Island created in the Princess Alexandra National Park.
 Both islands have seen a rapid expansion of casuarina.